-It is a form of blood poisoning known by its medical term of sepsis or systemic inflammatory response syndrome .
+It is a form of blood poisoning known by its medical term sepsis or systemic inflammatory response syndrome.

-Chemicals released into the blood to fight infection can lead to organ failure, such as the kidneys and lungs, causing a fall in blood pressure, which can lead to death.
+Chemicals released into the blood to fight infection can lead to organ failures, such as the kidneys and lungs, causing a fall in blood pressure, leading to death.

 The symptoms of septicemia are:

 - High heart rate